 - Wix has one of the easiest to use editors for your online stores, but there is a lack of structure on the backend of the process

-- Shopify is also very easy to use for building and managing an online retail business of any size and type
+- Shopify is also straightforward to use for building and managing an online retail business of any size and type

 Template Design and Customizability: